cflint/CFLint/README.md

 This is the minimum output mode you can run CFLint in and the feature was originally inspired by [Issue #4](https://github.com/cflint/CFLint/issues/4).

 TO DO: There might be occassional messages from CFParser and ANTLR being pushed into stderr at this stage - even though CFlint runs in quiet mode.
-This is a known issues and will be fixed before the release of 1.4.0
+This is a known issues and will be fixed before the release of 1.4.0 [Issue #526](https://github.com/cflint/CFLint/issues/526).

 #### Verbose